Lovastatin Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Gastrointestinal side effects (such as abdominal pain, diarrhea, constipation, flatulence, nausea), muscle pain, headache, and dizziness are the most common side effects reported.
+- Gastrointestinal side effects (such as abdominal pain, diarrhea, constipation, flatulence, nausea), muscle pain, headache, and dizziness.

-- Lovastatin, like other statins, may affect liver function, manifesting as changes in liver function tests or jaundice requiring dosage reduction or discontinuation.
+- Lovastatin, like other statins, may affect liver function, manifesting as changes in liver function tests (more than three times the upper limit of normal) or jaundice requiring dosage reduction or discontinuation.

 - High dosages of lovastatin are not recommended in kidney disease.